cozymichelle/cozymichelle.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a Ph.D student in the [Computer Science and Engineering](https://www.cse.msu.edu/) at [Michigan State University](https://msu.edu/).
 I received B.S. in [Computer Science](https://cs.yonsei.ac.kr/cs/index.do) at [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.jsp).
-I am interested in applying Natural Language Processing (NLP) techniques to analyze political framing in media and understand social biases in large language models.
+I am interested in applying Natural Language Processing (NLP) techniques to comprehend and analyze social problems such as social biases in large language models, biases in healthcare, and political framing in media.

 Education
 ======